MAAP-Project/titiler/README_NASA_IMPACT.md

 # Titiler NASA IMPACT fork Readme

 Clone the NASA-IMPACT fork of titiler and add a remote for the upstream "official" titiler repo.
+(Note: first check if upstream repo has migrated from 'master' to 'main')

 ```
 git clone git@github.com:NASA-IMPACT/titiler.git